Hospital General of Grenoble

-The Hospital General of Grenoble was established in the late 16th century in Grenoble, France as a house of confinement and relief for paupers, beggars, the diseased, etc. Throughout centuries, the Hospital went through moments of success, and moments of great financial need.
-In addition to this, the Hospital went through multiple directors who all drastically changed the Hospital to meet their own expectations.

-The Hospital was composed of various buildings that served several purposes including housing the inmates.
-Besides this service, the Hospital also provided bread to those who needed it, although that also changed throughout the decades.
+The Hospital General of Grenoble was established in the late 16th century in Grenoble, France as a house of confinement and relief for paupers, beggars, the diseased, etc. The Hospital was composed of various buildings that served several purposes including housing the inmates.

 Establishment

-In the late 16th century, multiple plagues and famines took over the city.
-In 1619, Lesdiguières proposed turning the old Hospital Notre Dame into a house of confinement for the poor.
-This was tried but evidently, in 1620, the hospital ended up being too small to fit all of the paupers of the city and the Grenoblois did not want to pay for an enlargement.
+Following multiple plagues and famines that took over the city in the late 16th century, in 1619, Lesdiguières proposed turning the old Hospital Notre Dame into a house of confinement for the poor.
+This was tried but in 1620, the hospital turned out to be too small to encompass all of the paupers of the city and the Grenoblois did not want to bare the cost of increasing its size.

-After the death of Lesdiguières, his son-in-law and heir, Duke of Crequi arranged a meeting with a few magistrates and proposed the Hospital General (1620).
+After the death of Lesdiguières, his son-in-law and heir, Duke of Crequi, arranged a meeting with a few magistrates and proposed to establish the Hospital General (1620).
 He donated some of his lands and the amount was matched by the government.

 Groundplan

-The facility would consist of four buildings forming a square.
-On the left and right would be the sleeping quarters for men and women.
-Then the kitchens, laundries and other facilities necessary at an institution such as this one.
-And on the fourth side would be the chapel and sacristy where the priests would live, along with the nuns, orphaned children, and all other employees of the Hospital.
+According to plan, the facility was to consist of four buildings forming a square.
+The wings were to contain sleeping quarters for men and women.
+Facilities such as kitchens and laundries were placed nearby, with the chapel and sacristy where the priests would live, along with the nuns, orphaned children, and all other employees of the Hospital on the forth side.

 Cost

-The cost seemed very expensive for the city, and the Hospital found itself almost fully funded by voluntary donations.
+As the cost of construction was very high to be born by the city, the Hospital found itself almost fully funded by donations.
 The Duc de Crequi made the very first donation although, the magistrates dominate the list of donators.